Update

 • Regional differentiation as a college that systematically addresses English for rural students.

-• A documented curriculum architecture for inspection, review, and internal quality improvement conversations.
+• A documented curriculum architecture for inspection, review, and quality improvement.

 Indian nurses are in high demand in the UK, Australia, Ireland, Canada, and the Gulf — but OET is the gateway.
 Most colleges only address OET in the final semester.
-This programme embeds the listening, speaking, case-note logic, and clinical role-play skills that underpin OET performance across all four years.
+This programme embeds OET skills across all four years.

 Implementation